RhoInc/crf-heat-map/scripts/configuration.md

 ## settings.default_nesting
 `array`

-Specifies variable nesting to sumamrize chart by on initial rendering
+Variables to summarize chart by on initial rendering

 **default:**
 ```